 Mr. Right takes most of his pride of knowing it all.

-He believe he has superior knowledge and intelligence compared to you.
+He believes he has superior knowledge and intelligence compared to you.

 But the most extreme of “Mr. Rights” are the ultimate authority on… Pretty much everything.
 Including your life.